itsalb3rt/odoo-daily-pos-order-report/README.md

-# Odoo daily orders report generator
+# Odoo daily POS report generator ✍

 Well i have a very special clients... but here a tool for get reports from sales.